decino/q2-infighter/README.md

 ###### inf_ray
 > Quickly switch into your death ray.
 Useful if you don't want to scroll through all monster selections.

+###### inf_help
+> Lists all Infighter commands in the game.

 -----
-##### Miscellaneous
+##### Miscellaneous Info
 I wrote a similar mod to this about 5 years ago, but wasn't even nowhere close to how versatile this one is.
 Each monster had to be spawned by commands, the AI was poor and there were only 2 teams.

 A few days ago I noticed some YouTube videos of Doom and Quake where monsters fought each other gladiator style.
 The YouTubers even held tournaments and was pretty entertaining, but I couldn't find any Quake II fights, so I wrote this mod which could easily simulate those.

 Looking forward to seeing videos of this mod on YouTube, shoot me a message if you're planning to.
 I'd love to see those videos. :-)